-This month of The Catch features stories from our partners in the Great Lakes News Collaborative.
+This month, The Catch features stories from our partners in the Great Lakes News Collaborative.
 The collaborative’s investigation of the cost of water in the Great Lakes region was the focus of the latest episode.

 Toronto-based journalist Andrew Reeves discusses a piece he wrote for Great Lakes Now about the history and current issues in Canadian water infrastructure.
 Similarly to the United States, Canada’s water system saw a substantial drop in funding in the decades after World War II.
 However, in 2000, when a drinking water tragedy hit the city of Walkerton, Ontario, officials took action and began to invest in infrastructure and safety.